BenedettoSimone/SmartCity-Arduino/README.md

 ## Getting started 🚀
 Since our smart sensors can communicate, using MQTT, with a web-application built with Node-Red, we need to setup the enviroment.
-In our project we used a RasperryPi 3 to host the MQTT broker and the web-application, but it's possible also to host them on your pc.
+In our project we used a RaspberryPi 3 to host the MQTT broker and the web-application, but it's possible also to host them on your pc.

-## 1. Host over RasperryPi 3
+## 1. Host over RaspberryPi 3
 As first step you need to do the initial setup for the RaspberryPi.
+*  Insert a microSD card / reader into your computer.
+*  Download and install the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+*  Run the Imager program, choose the OS as Raspberry Pi OS (32-bit), choose the SD card and write the image.

+### 1.1 - Install MQTT broker
+### 1.2 - Install Node-RED

 ## 2. Host on your PC
 ### 2.1 - Install MQTT broker